Studio Rules & Policies

 • Place the pedal and cord on top of the wheel when finished.

 • Do not sweep trimmings with a broom.
-Gather them in one area with a mop or sponge and then you can gently use a dustpan or your hands to pick them up.
+Gather them in one area with a mop or sponge.

 • Be a safe double dipper.
-Follow guidelines to not cross contaminate and to ensure glazes don’t run.
+Follow guidelines on glaze buckets to not cross contaminate and to ensure glazes don’t run.

 • A ¼ inch glaze margin at the bottom of each pot is required for double dips and 2mm for single.